 Not only OEMs, and suppliers are applying 3D Printing, but airlines are seeing the potential and are investing in 3D printing capabilities within their own facilities.

-The Conference, which covers the above topics, offers aerospace professionals the chance to learn about and to look at challenges / opportunities from different perspectives using 3D Printing/Additive Manufacturing in their professional use.
+The Conference program offers aerospace professionals the chance to learn about and to look at challenges / opportunities from different perspectives using Additive Manufacturing in their professional use.

 Who should attend?